 Content Quality Gaps

-Anyone can generate content these days.
 Tools make it easier than ever to pump out articles, blog posts, and landing pages that technically exist.
 But authority grows only when content genuinely helps solve problems.

-Once one of my ex-clients targeted mothers with non-verbal toddlers.
+Once, one of my ex-clients targeted mothers with non-verbal toddlers.
 These mothers’ natural first query was “how to make a toddler talk.”

 After reading the first article, they search for “What if my toddler refuses to talk?”